Diagnosing Invoice-to-Paid State Constraints in a Legacy Billing System

 8. Structural Diagnosis

-In a sales-driven model:
+In the historical model:

-Self-service removed that buffer.
+Self-service removed that operational buffer.

-The system became observable.
+The system became directly observable.

 Key constraint: